-&lt;sup>37That is, Helliwell finds that an internationally-estimated model accounts well for Sweden's case.
-The expected effects of Sweden's divorce norms, low religiosity, and perceived government quality give it a high mean SWL and high suicide rate.
+38That is, Helliwell finds that an internationally-estimated model accounts well for Sweden's case.
+The expected effects of Sweden's divorce norms, low religiosity, and perceived government quality give it a high mean SWL without a low suicide rate.

-$^{38}$ In GSS 22, Québec's mean SWL is ~.172 above the rest of Canada's, while in the fifth wave of the World Values Survey, the highest mean SWL in Scandinavia is Norway's, which is ~.195 above Canada's.
+39In GSS 22, Québec's mean SWL is \sim .172 above the rest of Canada's, while in the fifth wave of the World Values Survey, the highest mean SWL in Scandinavia is Norway's, which is \sim .195 above Canada's.